BANYAN FIELDS PRIMARY SCHOOL

-Geography and History:
+Geography and History

 In Year 4, students will continue to develop their geographic knowledge and map reading skills.
 Students will also be learning how to research using primary sources of evidence.
 Additionally, they will be learning to identify neighbouring countries and their natural and human characteristics (cities and population).

 Design and Technology

 Year 4 students participate in level sport each week.
 These sessions focus on specific skills and game play, enabling students to learn, understand and enjoy a range of sports activities.
-Sports and activities will include team building games, athletics, t-ball, basketball, football, soccer, cricket and dance.

-In 2019, the Year 4 students will be flexing their culinary muscles by taking part in our Masterchef program.
+The Year 4 students will be flexing their culinary muscles by taking part in our Masterchef program.
 Students will be learning about safe food handling and hygiene as well as how to use kitchen equipment safely.
 The Masterchef program also allows for real life application of some of the literacy and numeracy skills learned in the classroom such as: reading recipes, using metric measurements of volume, temperature and weight.